el-we/Sleep-Timer/README.md

-# Sleep / Shutdown Timer Script
+# Multi-OS Sleep or Shutdown Timer Scripts

-A user-friendly and robust zsh script that schedules sleep or shutdown for macOS devices, providing a countdown and the ability to abort the planned action.
+This repository contains scripts to schedule either sleep or shutdown for macOS, Linux, and Windows devices.
+Each script provides a countdown and the ability to abort the planned action.

 ## Features
 - User can choose between putting the device to sleep or shutting it down.